pburtchaell/redux-promise-middleware/.github/CONTRIBUTING.md

 # Contributing

-**It is imperative that pull requests include tests and documentation and issues follow guidelines.** Please be familar with the [GitHub Community Guidelines](https://help.github.com/articles/github-community-guidelines/)before contributing to this project. :smile:
+**It is imperative that pull requests include tests and documentation and issues follow guidelines.** Please be familar with the [GitHub Community Guidelines](https://help.github.com/articles/github-community-guidelines/) before contributing to this project.
+If you are new to open source, check out this 38 minute course on [how to contribute to open source on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github).
+It's free! :smile:

 ## Getting Started